chizmw/site-chizography.net/blog/_posts/2020-11-28-plex-database-repair.md

 online][plex-library-on-usb] and I've had no problems with a [SanDisk Ultra Fit 128 GB][amazon-sandisk-usb]

-After a 48-hour period in early 2021 where I would return to the media server and discover that ther USB was flagged as corrupt I replaced the USB stick mentioned above with a standard [SanDisk Ultra 128 GB][amazon-usb-sandisk-ultra]
+After a 48-hour period in early 2021 where I would return to the media server and discover that ther USB was flagged as corrupt I replaced the USB stick mentioned above with a standard [SanDisk Ultra 128 GB][amazon-usb-sandisk-ultra] {:.note title="Update"}

-{:.note title="Update"}
+After five months the _SanDisk Ultra 128 GB_ failed; I'm now trying the server with a [SanDisk Extreme PRO 128 GB][amazon-usb-sandisk-pro] {:.note title="Update"}

 ## Shutdown Cleanly